16 Employee Wellness Ideas to Create a Better Workplace

 It takes time and consistent effort to create a workplace culture that encourages health and wellness!
 With these 16 employee wellness ideas to get you started, you’ll be well on your way to an employee and workplace wellness program that works!

+Firstly, we have physical health.
 Many adults do not get the recommended 150 minutes of moderate-to-vigorous activity per week.
 There are several things employers can do to get employees moving at work:

 #1.
 Encourage exercise at work.
 Thirty minutes of exercise each workday equals the recommended 150 minutes.
 To combat the “lack of time” factor, employers can encourage activity at work through opportunities like walking meetings or treadmill and standing desks.